 Are you familiar with adaptive technology?
 Do you have students with physical disabilities?
-Here is a list of adaptive tech tools and resources for you to integrate into your classroom teaching such students:
+Here’s a list of adaptive tech tools and resources for you to use:

 1. Section 508 Checklist: http://webaim.org/standards/508/checklist

-Standards for Web site content to meet the needs of persons with disabilities.
+Standards for Website content to meet the needs of persons with disabilities based on the U.S. Rehabilitation Act.

 2. iSpeech: http://www.ispeech.org/